 The Connaught, Mayfair

 Sitting proudly on Carlos Place, The Connaught is another of London’s grand dame hotels and a fellow Mayfair stalwart.
 With its distinctly British sensibility, Hélène Darroze’s double Michelin-starred restaurant, and an Aman spa, this is luxury at its best.
-And at Christmas time, you can always count on the Connaught to be decorated with supreme elegance, with intricate garlands and wreaths adorning every corner and, this year, a tree designed by British artist and sculptor Suzy Murphy.
+And at Christmas time, you can always count on the Connaught to be decorated with supreme elegance, with intricate garlands and wreaths adorning every corner, and a tree to remember.
 Inside, cozy up in the Coburg Bar by the fire, or, outside, the Connaught’s much loved Hütte will be back for the season, serving up crêpes.

 Zetter Townhouse, Marylebone